"Your visitation shall receive such thanks."

 During the play, you can relax knowing your children are enjoying their time in our safe, professional facility.

+Child care for children up to the age of ten years old is provided during all plays, but not during other Festival activities.
 Our professionally staffed, safe, and state-licensed facility is located at 123 S. 300 West Street, just south of the Randall L. Jones Theatre.

-The cost is $20 per child per play.
-Advance reservations are required through the Ticket Office at 800-PLAYTIX (800-752-9849).
+The cost is $10 per child per play.
+All child care must be reserved and purchased through the Ticket Office at 800-PLAYTIX.

+"Shakespeare-under-the-Stars" sometimes necessitates a poncho or a light wrap, so come prepared.
+The Engelstad Shakespeare Theatre is an outdoor space, with limited covering over the audience and stage.
 Performances will continue during inclement weather, possibly after short delays.
 We will make every effort to complete the performance, even if it is raining.
 Umbrellas are not allowed, but rain ponchos are appropriate.
-If a performance is cancelled before intermission, a credit will be issued to all guests in attendance at that performance.
+If a performance is cancelled before intermission, a credit will be issued to all guests in attendance at the performance.
 The Festival will not issue credits if the show is canceled after intermission.

 Take home something to remember your trip to the Utah Shakespeare Festival and southern Utah.